 In May 2015, the first Ethereum testnet, “Olympic,” was released and was followed by “Frontier” as the first stage of development in July of the same year.

 March 14, 2016 marked the official release of Homestead – the first stable Ethereum.
 Unfortunately, less than three months after its release in June, Ethereum suffered the infamous DAO hack that saw $50 million worth of Ether – almost 15% of the total Ether in circulation at the time – disappear.

 From 2016 through 2019, Buterin and his team announced several updates to strengthen and secure the original Ethereum protocol: The Classic fork (October 25, 2016), The Metropolis Byzantium hard fork (October 16, 2017), and The Metropolis Constantinople hard fork (February 28, 2019).

 How to Own Ether

-You can acquire Ether by either mining for it or buying it for traditional currency or other cryptos.
+You can acquire Ether by mining or buying it for traditional currency or other cryptos.
 In both cases, you will need an electronic wallet for cryptocurrency to store the tokens.

-If you wish to mine for Ether, you will need to set up a Graphical Processing Unit (GPU) and join an Ethereum mining pool.
-The process is similar to Bitcoin mining, except that Ethereum blockchain stores both your transactional history and the network’s current state.
+If you wish to mine for Ether, you must set up a Graphical Processing Unit (GPU) and join an Ethereum mining pool.
+The process is similar to Bitcoin mining, except that the Ethereum blockchain stores your transactional history and the network’s current state.

 The Benefits of Using Ethereum

-Ethereum brings significant changes to the blockchain technology and provides essential benefits to its users, such as:
+Ethereum brings significant changes to blockchain technology and provides essential benefits to its users, such as: